Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Synthesis of Control Agents

-which means that the feedback gain $F_i$, whose aggregation $F$ makes $A+BF$ Hurwitz, can be computed just from $B_i$ (without the knowledge of other $B_j$'s), as long as the solution $X_*$ to \eqref{eq:Bass} (which now contains information about other $B_j$'s) is available.
+which does not need the knowledge of other $B_j$'s, where $F_* = \col_{i=1,\dots,N}(F_{*,i})$ by \eqref{eq:gain_Bass}.
+However, the solution $X_*$ to \eqref{eq:Bass} contains information about all $B_j$'s.
 So the question now is how to compute $X_*$ in a distributed manner.
-To answer this question, we observe that $X_*$ is asymptotically obtained by the differential matrix equation:
+To answer this question, we observe that $X_*$ can be asymptotically obtained by the differential Lyapunov equation: